 On 4th December the ladies performed at Coppull Lane, Wigan.
 They arrived in the town at mid-day and made their way to the Green Man Inn to change into their strips.
 The weather was appalling, the rain coming down in torrents, and the potential spectators waited in the lane outside the ground, unwilling to hand over their money until they were certain the ladies would turn out.
 When they did, at a few minutes past three, there was a rush for the turnstiles, and the gate was fairly reasonable considering the conditions.
 Somewhat predictably the Wigan Observer focussed on the players' attire, describing it as "not very becoming," and noted that the players "did not present a very elegant appearance after the match - many who had arrived with frizzy hair left with it quite straight."
 There was some reporting of the play however; the Reds were said to have had the best of the play, and some good shots were put in by a brunette, but were saved by the (male) goalkeeper who the reporter thought had "played rather too well considering the sort of opponents he had got."
 The Blues scored first, but the Reds soon equalised, and then produced a winner.

-Whether the team continued to play throughout the winter is unknown.
-A match was scheduled to take place at Beresford Road, Liverpool, on Boxing Day 1895.
+A match had also been scheduled to take place at Beresford Road, Liverpool, on Boxing Day 1895.
 A large crowd had gathered, when a telegram arrived from London cancelling the event owing to the "inability of the players to arrive on time".
 Fortunately no admission money had been taken or, as the Weekly Standard and Express put it, "there might have been awkward results."
 A ladies' football match did take place at Aston Villa on 19th February as part of a charity festival, but this appears to have been a local venture.

-The first definite sighting of them was on March 28th at Sincil Bank, the home of Lincoln City FC.
+It is likely that a match on March 28th at Sincil Bank, the home of Lincoln City FC, also involved Miss Hudson's club.
 Only 16 ladies turned out, and once again they resorted to pressing male goalkeepers into service.
-Very few details of the match were reported, other than the presence of "Tommy" on the pitch and the score - Reds 1, Blues 0.
+Very few details of the match were reported, other than the score - Reds 1, Blues 0, and the presence of "Tommy" on the pitch - presumably the fake Tommy!
+A match at Hoylake three days earlier was marred by one of the goalkeepers falling and breaking her leg.
+No further details were given ,and it is unknown therefore which club was playing at the time.

-The next appearance was on Easter Monday, April 6th.
-The venue was North End, Portsmouth, home of Portsmouth Rugby Club, and a crowd of 4,000 was in attendance.
+Given that Mrs Graham was touring the north, the match which took place at Portsmouth Rugby Club on Easter Monday, April 6th must have involved Miss Hudson's club.
+A crowd of 4,000 was in attendance.
 Interestingly, the Hampshire Telegraph and Sussex Chronicle reported that most of the players wore short skirts, a departure from their regular uniform, though one or two "took the turf in loose knickers, which enabled them to outstrip their skirted sisters in the frequent runs after the ball."
 The match was described as a "tremendous struggle," which the North won by seven goals to three, largely due to the efforts of "Tommy" on the left wing.

 To add to the uncertainty, the Shields Gazette reported on another match, also at Mowbray Road, on the same evening.
 In this game the Whites defeated the Greens by 1 goal to nil.
 It seems hardly credible that the reporters could confuse both the score, and the colours of the strips, and yet in both matches it was reported that the play was so one-sided that the goalkeeper and full-backs of the winning team spent part of the game playing amongst themselves with a separate ball.
 Without a third, independent account of affairs, it must remain a matter of conjecture as to whether one, or two games were in fact played.